awsdataarchitect/cdk-import-demo/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+# Open-source repository with end-to-end guide for importing existing KMS-CMK keys created from AWS Management Console into a CDK Stack

+This is a CDK project written in TypeScript to demo how to leverage CDK Import, focusing specifically on the migration of KMS keys into your CDK stack.

+For more details on how to import and uncomment the code blocks for Step 3 in the stack file, please refer to the [Blog Post](https://medium.com/aws-in-plain-english/effectively-managing-your-aws-infrastructure-using-cdk-9190ad7f5fe2).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.